jshprentz/meetup2xibo/docs/user-manual/configuration.rst

    | Conference room 1 | Conference Room 1 |
    +-------------------+-------------------+

-The list of phrases and corresponding locations is configured in environment variable :envvar:`LOCATION_PHRASES` as a
+The list of phrases and corresponding places is configured in environment variable :envvar:`LOCATION_PHRASES` as a
 :abbr:`JSON (JavaScript Object Notation)` list of objects, as shown in :numref:`Listing %s <location-phrases-config-example>`.